Group leader: Tom Eirik Mollnes

 A primary research goal for the NCRG is to elucidate the role of complement as a primary inducer of the inflammatory reaction and thereby form a basis for a future therapeutic approach in complement-mediated disease processes.

 For this purpose we have developed novel assays for detection and quantification of complement activation products based on monoclonal antibodies to activation dependent epitopes on a number of complement components; the most important one being the assay for the terminal C5b-9 complement complex (TCC).
-This antibody can detect TCC in its two different form: the soluble sC5b-9 that can be quantified in plasma and other body fluids, and the C5b-9 inserted into membranes as the membrane attack complex (MAC) can be detected on cells and in tissues.
+This antibody can detect TCC in its two different forms: the soluble sC5b-9 that can be quantified in plasma and other body fluids, and the C5b-9 inserted into membranes as the membrane attack complex (MAC) can be detected on cells and in tissues.
 This and several other assays are used to detect complement activation experimentally and clinically, and to evaluate the effect of various complement inhibitors in experimental models.
 In a human whole blood model, developed in our laboratory, where all potential inflammatory mediators are able to interact mutually, we are currently studying the effect of complement inhibition on a number of arms of the inflammatory network.

 Members of the NCRG